My Al Capone Museum | home

 Hunt maintains other living quarters in Chicago such as 2223 E.68th st.

 September 17,1952 Sam Hunt and his then wife Lois where arrested on a variety of traffic charges.

 Police are constantly harrassing Hunt and pick him up on site.
 Chief Justice Joseph A. Graber chastizes the arresting officers for making sham arrests and wasting the courts time.
 He tells them to do better police work and come up with real charges.
 Hunt is again set free.

-Sam Hunt sitting and his buddy Ralph Pierce being held by unidentified man at Tony Capezio's daughter's wedding reception.
+1947, Sam Hunt sitting while his buddy Ralph Pierce is being held by unidentified man at Tony Capezio's daughter's wedding reception.

 Sam Hunt (Left) with Jimmy "Diamond" Moran in New Orleans.
 Moran was a well known restauranteur whose real name was James Brocato.
 Diamond was his knick name because he loved Diamonds so much, that pratically everything he owned was encrusted with diamonds.
 Starting off as a shoeshine boy, he later became bodyguard for Huey P. Long the Louisiana Governor.
 He had been involved in slot machines with Frank Costello and also the racing News wire service.
 Moran dies of a heart attack in his restaurant April 13,1953.

 Sam Hunt's personal favorite Countess Mara silk tie.

 Sam Hunt was one classy dresser as his personally owned tie can testify.

 Mr. Hunt and the Capone crew did most of their oufitting at A. Sulka haberdashery.